What Your Biggest New Year's Resolution Should Be

 Exercise?

-What is the goal that should head your list?
+What are the goals that should head your list?

 To me, the goal that should hold that place is: